 - Many applications are designed more to be sold versus to be implemented.

-- This impacts the implementability of applications.
+- This impacts the implement ability of applications.

 The reader will also understand why the marketing literature reads the way it does and why they need to ignore the “sell-ability” parts of it and seek instead documentation that reflects the “implement- ability” of the software.
-They will better understand the types of questions they need to ask of references, and check whether they consider the reference to be one the company provided merely to add to their “sell-ability.”
-By understanding the difference between sell-ability and implement-ability, it’s easier to understand where the real interest lies for the entities that provide information to the selection process.
-Many pressures cause software to be developed into what you see as the final product.
+They will better understand the types of questions they need to ask of references and check whether they consider the reference to be one the company provided merely to add to their “sell-ability.”
+By understanding the difference between sell-ability and implement-ability, it’s easier to know where the real interest lies for the entities that provide information to the selection process.
+Many pressures cause the software to be developed into what you see as the final product.
 This information sets the stage for the end of the chapter, which will focus on how to select the most implementable solution.
-It would, of course, be quite nice if software were always designed to be functional rather than sold.
+It would, of course, be quite lovely if the software were always designed to be functional rather than sold.
 Vendors have a limited amount of resources that they can apply to the development of their products.
 There is a general misimpression that software development occurs along the lines of what is desired by customers, which should lead to desirable outcomes.
 This sounds plausible enough.